T

 Insider tips

-• Book accommodations and popular restaurants well in advance, especially during peak seasons.
+• Book accommodations and popular restaurants well in advance, especially during peak season.

-• Check the weather forecast daily, as mountain weather can change rapidly.
+• Check the weather daily; mountain conditions can change rapidly.

 Packing highlights